 If a participant suffers severe injury, the rider must call both 113 and the race administration.
-Participants finding a rider having suffered severe injury are bound to stop and do their utmost to be of help.
-Awaiting helicopters and authorized emergency personnel, the rider must perform first aid using the first aid kits carried in their backpacks.
-If need be, emergency personnel can instruct the rider to perform the first aid on the phone.
+Participants finding another rider who have suffered severe injury are bound to stop and do their utmost to be of help.
+Awaiting helicopters and authorized emergency personnel, the teams must perform first aid using the first aid kits carried in their backpacks.
+If need be, emergency personnel can instruct the team members to perform the first aid on the phone.
 Riders that assist during an injury situation qualify for time reduction.